 Have you heard of speed yoga?
 Me neither.
-Although Mr Google points to some YouTube that in fact are yoga classes shown at high speed (of the movie)
+Although Mr Google points to some YouTube videos that in fact are yoga classes shown at high speed.

 I often think we don’t have a good sense of time in the life of organizations.
-We rush key decisions and agonize on the trivial ones (see ‘When the intensity of the discussion is inversely correlated with the importance of the issue, or directly with its triviality’).
-This is speed yoga and slow marathon.
+We rush key decisions and agonize on the trivial ones .
+This is speed yoga and slow marathons.

 Time is a funny thing.
 30 minutes are 30 minutes, but for some people this is ‘we only have 30 minutes’, whilst for others is ‘we have plenty of time, we still have 30 minutes’.

 Given the very subjective perception of time, a rather artificial but reasonable, and agreed, time frame is more than legitimate.
 For example, ‘this is a two day discussion and decision’, ‘we will give this a week, no more’ or ‘let’s have a 45 minutes brainstorm, we will end sharp at that point’ etc.